-But, the problem with taking the best pictures imaginable while on vacation, can come at a cost.
+But, the problem with taking the best pictures imaginable while vacationing can come at a cost.

-What cost may you ask?
+What cost’s may you ask?
 Well, the cost of carrying camera equipment everywhere to take those perfect pictures, as well as the cost of expensive camera gear to get that amazing picture.

-From the many years of me traveling and the countless number of crappy pictures I have taken along the way, I have finally figured out what is the best camera gear I need to pack to get the best travel photographs while on vacation.
+From the many years of me traveling and the countless number of crappy pictures I have taken along the way, I have finally figured out the best camera gear to pack to get the best travel photographs while on vacation.

-Here is a list of the most essential camera accessories that any traveler should pack with them to get the best travel pictures ever.
+Here is a list of essential camera accessories that any traveler should pack with them to get the best travel pictures ever.

 Best Camera Gear Guide To Help Improve Vacation Pictures

-If you are a Samsung Galaxy fan then this device what you have been waiting for.
-It’s basically a camera with smartphone capabilities.
+If you are a Samsung Galaxy fan then their latest devices are basically a camera with smartphone capabilities.